Khalil-Hamdy/Khalil-Hamdy/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently am still studying at [AAST](https://aast.edu/ar/) In the field of computer science.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning and Developing Mobile Application with Firebase.
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
+- 💬 Ask me about: Firebase, OOP, Java, Kotlin, XML, Android, Web, Mobile, RESTful APIs, Database, UI, UX, Cloud, Flutter,Version Control, Team Management.
-- 📫 How to reach me: ...
+- 📫 How to reach me: catch, and follow me from the footer links below point_down in addition to follow me here.
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->